-• No skateboarding • Keep pets on leashes and curb your pet • No littering • No pets allowed in the fountain • Vending, solicitation or use of alcoholic beverages without proper permits is prohibited • Use of charcoal grills is prohibited • Glass containers are prohibited in the fountain area only • Cleats/spikes are not allowed on the lawn • No swimming or wading in the lake • Vehicles are not allowed on the lawns/sidewalks without permission (865) 254-1534
+• Electric scooters must be ridden in the streets and are not allowed on sidewalks, lawns, or greenways • No skateboarding • Keep pets on leashes and clean up after your pet • No littering • No pets allowed in the fountain • Vending, solicitation or use of alcoholic beverages without proper permits is prohibited • No swimming or wading in the pond areas • Possession of firearms or other weapons is prohibited • The use of charcoal grills is prohibited • Glass containers are prohibited in the fountain area only • Cleats/spikes are not allowed on the lawn • All events must be scheduled through the Public Building Authority at (865) 215-8160 • All visitors are subject to video monitoring while on these premises. • Please contact Park Patrol at 215-2246 if you are in need of assistance

 PARK PATROL: (865) 215-2246